Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Experimental

-{\em Temperature scans.}--- While the spin fluctuations are truly critical neither at $\vec{Q}_0$ nor at $\vec{Q}_1$, we have observed significant differences between the low-energy excitation spectra at $\vec{Q}_0$ and $\vec{Q}_1$ when approaching the onset of hidden order at $T_0$.
-For both wave vectors these differences are best seen in temperature scans at $E=0.5$~meV (Figure~\ref{figure3.pdf}).
-At the incommensurate position, $\vec{Q}_1$, the gap opens in an almost step-like fashion at $T_0$.
-This agrees with data by Wiebe \etal\ \cite{wie07a}, where no enhancement of the low-$E$ excitations was observed when approaching $T_0$ from above.
-However, our data shows a much sharper decrease of scattering intensity just below $T_0$: Wiebe \etal\ had studied an energy transfer $E=0.25$~meV where a full suppression of the excitations was seen below 13~K, whereas our scan at $E=0.5$~meV reaches the background level already at 16~K. In strong contrast, at the commensurate position, $\vec{Q}_0$, the low-energy excitations are only fully suppressed below 11~K. Most importantly, the low-energy excitations are enhanced from about 12 to 24~K and peak precisely at $T_0$.
+While the spin fluctuations are truly critical neither at $\vec{Q}_0$ nor at $\vec{Q}_1$, we have observed significant differences between the low-energy excitation spectra at $\vec{Q}_0$ and $\vec{Q}_1$ when approaching the onset of hidden order at $T_0$.
+For both wave vectors these differences are best visualized in detailed temperature scans at $E=0.5$~meV (Fig.~\ref{figure2.png}).

+At the incommensurate position, $\vec{Q}_1$, the gap opens in a step-like fashion at $T_0$, with the scattering intensity being essentially constant above $T_0$.
+In comparison to related data reported by Wiebe \etal\ \cite{wie07a} for an energy transfer of $E=0.25$~meV, our scan at $E=0.5$~meV shows a much sharper decrease of scattering intensity just below $T_0$.
+This may be due to larger background contributions at the smaller energy transfer studied by Wiebe \etal.
+However, both data sets agree in that there is no enhancement of the low-$E$ excitations when approaching $T_0$ from above.

+In strong contrast, at the commensurate position, $\vec{Q}_0$, the intensity of the low-energy excitations increases below about 24~K when approaching $T_0$, peaking precisely at $T_0$.
+It then decreases in a broad temperature range below $T_0$, becoming fully suppressed below $\sim 11$~K.

+\pgnfigure{figure3.png}{Temperature dependence of the resonance energies $E_0$ of the undamped and $E_d$ of the damped oscillator and $D/2$ with damping $D$.
+Vertical lines indicate $T_0$ of the HO-PM transition.
+The behavior at (a) the commensurate position $\vec{Q}_0$ and (b) the incommensurate position $\vec{Q}_1$ is qualitatively similar. $E_0$ is fairly constant and shows a small dip near $T_0$, while $E_d$ is strongly suppressed near $T_0$. $D$ shows a significant increase near $T_0$.
+The excitations are weakly damped at low temperatures and approximately critically damped ($E_0\approx D/2$) above $T_0$.
+The increased errors at $T>T_0$ reflect that $E_0$ and $D$ and in particular $E_d$ become less well defined near the critically damped regime.}